CCI-MOC/m2/docs/rpc@usage/README.md

 4. test.py  - This file is the python program that tests the MainSever class in the mainserver.py file by creating objects of the class, and testing the actual output of the methods against the desired output.
+5. nameserver-daemon.sh - This file runs the nameserver.py file as a daemon.
+This allows
+                          the nameserver.py file to run as long as the system is not rebooted.
+6. rpcserver-daemon.sh - This file runs the rpcserver.py file as a daemon.
+This allows
+                          the rpcserver.py file to run in background as long the system is not rebooted.

 ### How to run the programs:
 The programs should be run in the following sequence: